 The Faith Flanagan Fellowship Program provides ArtTable Chapter mentorship and a one-year provisional membership in the DC Chapter to a few select individuals with at least 2 years of experience in the visual arts field.
 The D.C.
-Chapter will select up to 4 women for a one-year mentorship beginning Fall 2019.
-Applications are open.
+Chapter selects up to 4 women for a one-year mentorship beginning in the fall.